opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 [Random Cut Forest](https://github.com/aws/random-cut-forest-by-aws) (RCF) is a probabilistic data structure used primarily for unsupervised anomaly detection.
 Its use also extends to density estimation and forecasting.
 OpenSearch leverages RCF for anomaly detection.
 ML Commons supports two new variants of RCF for different use cases:

-* Batch RCF: Detect anomalies in non-time-series data
+* Batch RCF: Detects anomalies in non-time series data.
-* Fixed in time (FIT) RCF: Detect anomalies in time-series data
+* Fixed in time (FIT) RCF: Detects anomalies in time series data.

 ### Parameters